-Mums, you’re there for your kids all the time, through the birth, teething and onwards to starting school.
-Many mums will take time out to care for their body, including diet and exercise, which is important so that you can be healthy and fit to help care for your family.
+Mums, you’re there for your kids all the time, through the birth, teething, and onwards to starting school.
+Many mums will take time out to care for their body, including a nutritious diet and regular exercise, both of which are important to maintain the health and fitness necessary to care for one’s family.

-Many women experience significant body changes following pregnancy and birth, and multiple pregnancies only make the changes more obvious.
+Many women experience significant body changes following pregnancy and birth that cannot be fully corrected with lifestyle adjustments.
+Multiple pregnancies only make these changes more obvious and challenging to address.

 A Mummy Makeover procedure is a combination of different surgical and non-surgical procedures that can help reverse these changes.

-At your consultations with Dr Milovic at his clinics in Malvern, Melbourne and Deakin, Canberra, you can discuss the combination of cosmetic surgery procedures which can be safely performed at the same time.
+At your consultations with Dr Vlad Milovic at his clinics in Melbourne and Canberra, you can discuss the combination of cosmetic surgery procedures which can be safely performed at the same time.

 Common Mummy Makeover procedures include: